PyDrocsid/cogs/moderation/mediaonly/documentation.md

 ## `add`

 The `add` subcommand sets the media-only flag for a given text channel.

-*/commands (slash-commands) are ignored by the bot, so they have to be disabled manually*
+The "*/commands*" (slash-commands) are ignored by the bot, so they have to be disabled manually

 ```css
 .mediaonly [add|a|+] <channel>